 How Do You Make Cream of Mushroom Soup?

 You’ll be making this easy Homemade Cream of Mushroom Soup on the stove in a saucepan.
-You’ll start by mixing 1/2 a cup of the milk, the flour and the Better than Bouillon in a mixing bowl or large measuring cup.
+You’ll start by mixing 1/2 a cup of the milk, the flour, and the Better than Bouillon in a mixing bowl or large measuring cup.
 You can use a fork or whisk for this.
 Next, you will melt the butter in the saucepan.
-Once the butter is melted and hot, you need to sauté the chopped mushrooms for a few minutes, until they are browned and tender.
+When the butter is melted and hot, you need to sauté the chopped mushrooms for a few minutes until they are browned and tender.

-As for storing your homemade cream of mushroom soup, I recommend putting it in mason jars like these.
+As for storing your homemade cream of mushroom soup, I recommend putting it in mason jars.
 Of course, you will need to refrigerate whatever you don’t use.
 This recipe makes enough to substitute for one can of cream of mushroom soup.

-You can double this Homemade Cream of Mushroom Soup and use it in my Easy Peasy Beef Casserole which calls for two cans of cream of mushroom soup.
+You can use this soup to make my super delicious Instant Pot Macaroni and Cheese with Cream of Mushroom.
+Just replace the can of cream soup it calls for.
+You can also double this Homemade Cream of Mushroom Soup and use it in my Easy Peasy Beef Casserole which calls for two cans of cream of mushroom soup.
 I also have a pressure cooker version of the same recipe, Instant Pot Beef & Macaroni Casserole.
 And if what you need is Cream of Chicken Soup, then check out my Homemade Cream of Chicken Soup recipe.
 It’s super easy!

 I know you’ll love how easy and delicious this Homemade Cream of Mushroom Soup is.
 Let me know what dish you add it to when you try it!